hpgavin/multivarious/README.md

     echo $env:PYTHONPATH   # Windows
     echo $PYTHONPATH       # macOS and linux
     ```
-    If the terminal shows that your PYTHONPATH is set as indended, it has worked.
+    If the terminal shows that your PYTHONPATH is set as indended, it has worked. <br>
     VS Code will now find multivarious without the need for a .env file.